Ice hockey at the 1924 Winter Olympics: Final round

 Canada and Great Britain in the final round.

 The final game, between Canada and the United States.

 Note: The CAN v SWE and USA v GBR games were carried forward from the previous round.

-When the Olympics organizers wanted to select hockey referees by drawing names out of a hat, Hewitt and United States Amateur Hockey Association president William S. Haddock agreed to a coin toss to decide on the referee for the game between Canada and the United States men's national team.
-Hewitt feared having an inexperienced referee for the game, and his suggested to have Ligue Internationale de Hockey sur Glace (LIHG) president Paul Loicq officiate the game was confirmed by the coin toss.
-The Granites defeated the United States team by a 6–1 score, and won all six games played to be the Olympic gold medallists.
+When the Olympics organizers wanted to select hockey referees by drawing names out of a hat, the Canadian Amateur Hockey Association's W. A. Hewitt and United States Amateur Hockey Association president William S. Haddock agreed to a coin toss to decide on the referee for the game between Canada and the United States men's national team.
+Hewitt feared having an inexperienced referee for the game, and his suggestion to have Ligue Internationale de Hockey sur Glace (LIHG) president Paul Loicq officiate the game was confirmed by the coin toss.
+The Toronto Granites defeated the United States team by a 6–1 score, and won all six games played to be the Olympic gold medallists.